ParisSaclayChangePoint/ParisSaclayChangePoint.github.io/info.md

 ---

 The Paris-Saclay Change-Point workshop is a **2-day meeting** dedicated to theoretical and applied methods for solving change-point detection problems.
-The primary goal is to **foster new interactions** within the European community of change-point reseachers.
-This event is **free of charge** (no registration fee) and open to anyone willing to contribute to the development of the field (M2 students, PhD, young and senior researchers, etc).
+The primary goal of the workshop consists in **fostering new interactions** within the European community of change-point Researchers.
+This event is **free of charge** (no registration fee) and open to anyone willing to contribute to the development of the field (M2 students, PhD, young and senior Researchers, etc).

 ***